Jieyab89/OSINT-Cheat-sheet/README.md

 - [OSCE 3 Guide](https://github.com/CyberSecurityUP/OSCE3-Complete-Guide) Guide for OSCE 3 and OSEE (OSWE, OSEP, OSED, OSEE)
 - [Enumerate IAM](https://github.com/andresriancho/enumerate-iam) Enumerate the permissions associated with AWS credential set
 - [Ired team](https://www.ired.team/) Awesome list and notes for exploit, initial access and pentesting
+- [Subt](https://github.com/tegal1337/subt) SubT is a tool to check if a subdomain is vulnerable to subdomain takeover.
+It uses `subfinder` to search for subdomains, `dig` to check CNAME, and `curl` to check status code
+- [apk2url](https://github.com/n0mi1k/apk2url) An OSINT tool to quickly extract IP and URL endpoints from APKs by disassembling and decompiling

 Social Engineering